The Samsung Galaxy Watch is an excellent wearable with many bells and whistles, but it somehow misses incorporating timer functionality.

 Many wearable users like to use the timer function for different tasks.
 Whether you are using it to keep track of your cooking or using it for exercise needs, there has to be an easy way to access a timer feature on the Samsung Galaxy Watch.

-- Swipe down from the top of the screen to open the quick settings screen
+- Swipe down from the top of the screen to open the Quick Settings screen

 - Tap on Settings

-- Next, Tap on Advanced
+- Next, tap on Advanced or Advanced features

-- Here, choose ‘Double Press the Home Key or Customize keys > Double press
+- Here, choose Double Press the Home Key or Customize keys > Double press

 That’s it.
 You are done.